PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/6/prompt_response_response_8.md

         return image, buf
 ```

-With this corrected version, the failing test cases should pass and the function should produce the expected output for all test cases.
+With these corrections, the `convert_image` function should now correctly handle the image format conversion, resizing, and mode changes.
+It will pass the failing test and satisfy the expected input/output variable information.